-How Does Hard, Unfiltered Water Impact Life in Your Kitchen?
+Discover How Hard, Unfiltered Water Impacts Life in Your Kitchen.

-The answer is simple — if your water is hard and unfiltered, it could be causing a number of problems in your kitchen.
-While you might be unaware of most of them, after watching the video above or reading the list below, you will be able to identify common issues like why your water-using appliances are breaking down more often than they should, or why your dishes are spotty after going through the dishwasher.
+If your water is hard and unfiltered, it could be causing a number of problems in your kitchen.
+While you might be unaware of most of them, after watching the interactive video above or reading the list below, you will be able to identify common issues like why your water-using appliances are breaking down more often than they should, or why your dishes are spotty after going through the dishwasher.
 This list breaks down the five most common effects hard, unfiltered water can have in a kitchen, from food odor to dishwasher scale.

 Hard water contains minerals that cause a number of problems throughout your home.
 Have you ever noticed spots on your dishes, even after a full cycle in your dishwasher?
 Those filmy spots are called scale, which is caused by high mineral content.
 Installing a water softener will help avoid water spots on dishes caused by mineral buildup.
 Cleaning with soft water also means using less soap — this allows you to save a little extra money.